 Budongo Forest, at a glance

-It’s best to visit during the dry season, which is between December and February.
-However, the temperature is good throughout the year and varies between 19-32°C.
+It’s best to visit during the dry season, which is between December and February, and again from June to September.
+Temperatures are consistent throughout the year, hovering between 19-32 °C.

 Budongo Forest Reserve is on the southern edge of Murchison Falls National Park and is just under a 4-hour drive from Kampala.